jadonahue/project-list/README.md

 <h2><a href="https://jadonahue.github.io/drum-kit/">Drum Kit</a></h2>
 <p>
-  This is a responsive website emulating a drum kit using JavaScript and DOM.
+  This is a responsive website emulating a drum kit using JavaScript and DOM manipulation.
 Have fun playing the drums on your computer.
   <br>
   <a href="https://github.com/jadonahue/drum-kit">Code Here</a>
 </p>